 What Interested Parties Can Request

-A conservatorship is not a set-it-and-forget-it arrangement.
-After a conservator is appointed, anyone with a legitimate interest in the protected person's estate can return to court.
-The statute lays out several specific types of relief that can be requested.
+A conservatorship is not a set-and-forget arrangement.
+After a conservator is appointed, anyone with a real interest in the estate can return to court.
+The statute lists several types of relief.

 Any person interested in the estate or affairs of a person for whom a conservator has been appointed may file a petition in the appointing court for an order: 1.
 Requiring bond or security or additional bond or security, or reducing bond.
 2. Requiring an accounting for the administration of the estate of the protected person.
 3. Directing distribution.
 4. Removing the conservator and appointing a temporary or successor conservator.